 The art of letting go ...

 Mindfulness is the open, nonjudgmental, and non-discursive attention to the contents of consciousness, whether pleasant or unpleasant (ref).
 Mindfulness is associated with being more present and more aware of our internal state, reactions, thoughts and emotions.
 When we are mindful, we can become less identified with our experience and can clearly see thoughts, emotions, sounds or reactions simply as content arising then passing in our awareness.
 One thought experiment that gives us insight into this concept is considering if we can find a place to stand on a river bank watching the river flow by or are we being swept up in constant flow of the river.
-In the first scenario you are aware of the river and the other you being swept up by it.
+In the first scenario you are aware of the river and the other your unaware that you are being swept up by it.

 If things get tough in a psychedelic journey mindfulness might be able to help.
 We may encounter the intensity and unpleasantness of anxiety, fear, thought loops, a difficult memory or having a bit of trouble with ego dissolution.
 Whatever the experience, the first step is to recognize we are resisting something which is important because the degree of resistance is often associated with the degree of suffering.
 The second step is to see this challenging experience, the resistance and any contraction around it as something that has the ability to arise and pass away, very similar to patterns of weather.
 This shift allows us to do a few things: 1) become de-identified with the experience, changing our position from ‘I am anxious’ to ‘there is the anxiety, (2) allows us to surrender, soften or relax our resistance to it and (3) explore it with curiosity often leading to interesting insights and an overall better experience.
 Mindfulness like anything requires a bit of practice and is complemented by a mantra such as ‘trust, let go, be open, breathe, surrender' to help ground us so we can regain our footing.